UK-Digital-Heart-Project/4D-Flow-Dual-VENC/README.md

 and BS is read from the BitsStored field (either 12 or 16) of the Dicom header.

+A uniform solution is to use the function _pft_GetVelocityScaling_, which takes one input - this may be either a pathname, or a Dicom header read explicitly from a file - and returns the Intercept and Slope correctly for both original Siemens files and dual-Venc merged results, having regard for the differences between headers (described above).

 ## Outputs

 The workflow creates an audit trail of several intermediate results, as well as the final merged PC cine-stack and a short text-mode summary.